uspki/policies/certificate-policy.md

 #### 4.9.3 Procedure for revocation request
 CAs shall provide a process for Subscribers to request revocation of their own Certificates.
 The process shall be described in the CA's CPS.
 The CA shall maintain a continuous 24x7 ability to accept and respond to revocation requests and related inquiries.
 A request from Subscribers to revoke a certificate shall identify the certificate to be revoked, explain the reason for revocation, and allow the request to be authenticated.

 The CA shall provide Subscribers, Relying Parties, Application Software Suppliers, and other third parties with clear instructions for submitting Certificate Problem Reports.
-The CA shall publicly disclose the instructions through a readily accessible online means.
+The CA shall publicly disclose the instructions through a readily accessible online means and in section 1.5.2 of the CPS.

 #### 4.9.4 Revocation request grace period
 There is no revocation grace period.

 #### 4.9.5 Time within which CA shall process the revocation request
-CAs shall revoke certificates as quickly as practical upon receipt of a revocation request.
-Revocation requests shall be processed before the next CRL is published, excepting those requests received within two hours of CRL issuance.
-Revocation requests received within two hours of CRL issuance shall be processed before the following CRL is published.

 The CA shall begin investigation of a Certificate Problem Report immediately upon receipt, and decide whether revocation or other appropriate action is warranted based on at least the following criteria:

 1. The nature of the alleged problem;
 2. The number of Certificate Problem Reports received about a particular Certificate or Subscriber;
 3. The entity making the complaint (for example, a complaint from a law enforcement or Inspector General official that a Web site violates U.S. Federal regulation should carry more weight than a complaint from a user alleging that they were unable to complete their transaction); and
 4. Relevant legislation.

+The CA shall work with the subscriber and entity who submitted the Certificate Problem Report to decide if and when a certificate shall be revoked.
+The period from the receipt of the Certificate Problem Report to the published revocation shall not exceed the timeline defined in Section 4.9.1.1.
+Within 24 hours after receiving the report, the CA shall provide a preliminary report on its findings to the FPKIPA, Subscriber, entity who filed the Certificate Problem Report (if different than the subscriber), and any external parties deemed necessary due to contractual agreements.

 #### 4.9.6 Revocation checking requirement for relying parties
 All CAs operating under this policy provide revocation information in accordance with Section 4.9.7 and Section 4.9.9.